Not sure if Impact-X Performance is right for you?

 Potential Mitigations

-- A business advisor can help you research the ownership structure of the franchisor.
+• A business advisor can help you research the background and track record of the parent company and its principals.

 Non-Disclosure of Parent Company